-Custom-fitted dual-laminated mouthguards – The most important piece of your sporting equipment
+Custom-Fitted Mouthguards are the most important piece of your sporting equipment

-These alternatives do not protect the teeth, are ill-fitting and can dislodge during play; they can even wedge in the back of the throat on impact, which could be life threatening.
+Over-the-counter mouthguards do not protect the teeth, are ill-fitting and can dislodge during play; they can even wedge in the back of the throat on impact, which could be life threatening.

 Smile Solutions can provide your custom-fitted dual-laminated mouthguard for just $150.
 That’s a saving of up to $150 relative to the fees at other dental practices.